-Croatia (Republic of Croatia) has a Unicameral parliament with the use of voluntary party quotas.
-31 of 151 (21%) seats in the Hrvatski Sabor / Croatian Parliament are held by women.
+Croatia (Republic of Croatia) has a Unicameral parliament with the use of voluntary party quotas and legislated quotas for the single/lower house.
+48 of 151 (32%) seats in the Hrvatski Sabor / Croatian Parliament are held by women.

 At a glance

 Structure of Parliament: Unicameral

 - For the Single/Lower House?
 Yes